 Sometimes when your child's ANC is low, it may be necessary to avoid some activities.
-You will need to watch for a rise in your child's temperature and call the oncology service when it is over 100.4 degrees Fahrenheit.
+You will need to watch for a rise in your child's temperature and call the oncology service when it is over 100.4 degrees Fahrenheit or higher.

 If your child is in the hospital and his ANC is less than 500, he will be placed in protective isolation.
 This is to protect him from being exposed to possible infections.
 (However, most of the infections children get are caused by normal bacteria and fungi that live in or on your child's body.)
 Protective isolation means your child will have a private room and the door will remain closed.
 People will need to wash their hands as they go into or out of the room.
 People with colds or the flu will not be able to visit your child.

 After chemotherapy, radiation, or bone marrow transplant, your child's ANC will slowly increase, showing the bone marrow is recovering and immune function is returning.